dahtah/Determinantal.jl/docs/src/index.md

 $\bV$ should be thought of as defining "mandatory" features of the DPP, while $\bL$ can be interpreted more or less as a regular kernel, see  [tremblay2021extended](@cite).

-DPP.jl provides some basic support for defining extended L-ensembles.
+Determinantal.jl provides some basic support for defining extended L-ensembles.
 The following is the "default" DPP described in  [tremblay2021extended](@cite), at order 3.

 ```@example ex1
 x = randn(2,1000)